opnfv/functest/docs/configguide/configguide.rst

             |-- functest
             |-- odl_integration
             |-- onos
-            |-- ovno
             |-- promise
             |-- rally
             |-- releng
             `-- vims-test

-  (The sub-directory 'ovno' holds SDN controller functional tests for the OpenContrail SDN Controller, which should be available for Colorado release)

 Underneath the '/home/opnfv/' directory, the Functest docker container includes two main directories: